primecoin/gemmer/README.md

 * Denarius
 * Artbyte

-Since 0.2.29 beta release:
+Since 0.3.0 developer release:

-* Platform update to kivy 2
+* New button images for scan, next and send
-* Community button for UI enhancement
+* Rearrange UI layout with more prominence to QRcode and balance
-* Fix not clearing message on coin refresh
+* Larger system button and community button

 For more information and FAQ visit [gemmer's wiki](https://github.com/primecoin/gemmer/wiki).